 INDICATOR What does the current review say?
 Do the materials align with expectations of Act 517?
 What is the impact on this review?
-Required N/A N/A Indicator for grades K-2 only Not applicable to grade band 🔻
+Required The first Module 1 Teacher Guide Materials meet the requirements of Act 517 Indicator for grades K-2 only provides a scope and sequence charting ✓ Does not use three-cueing ▼ and remain a Tier 1 rating. which foundational skill standards are